RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_1_Notes.md

 # Threats, Risks, and Vulnerabilities

+## Definitions

-Threat: any circumstance or event that can negatively impact assets.
+- **Threat**: Any circumstance or event that can negatively impact assets.
-Risk: anything that can impact the confidentiality, integrity, or availability of an asset.
-Likelyhood of threat occuring.
+- **Risk**: Anything that can impact the confidentiality, integrity, or availability of an asset; the likelihood of a threat occurring.
-Vulnerability: a weakness that can be exploited by a threat.
+- **Vulnerability**: A weakness that can be exploited by a threat.

+## Risk Classification

-Low vs Medium vs High Risk Asset classification is common.
+### Low Risk
-Low: info that wouldn't harm the reputation or ongoing operations.
-It also wouldn't cause financial damage if compromimsed.
+- **Description**: Information that wouldn't harm the reputation or ongoing operations and wouldn't cause financial damage if compromised.

+### Medium Risk
-Medium: info not available to public, could cause harm to reputation, ongoing operations, or financial damage.
+- **Description**: Information not available to the public that could cause harm to reputation, ongoing operations, or financial damage.

+### High Risk
-High: info protected by regulations/laws, would cause severe negative impact on finances, ongoing operations or reputation.
+- **Description**: Information protected by regulations/laws that would cause severe negative impact on finances, ongoing operations, or reputation if compromised.